-Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments held at the end of each period.
-In calculating the capital gains incentive fee accrual we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
-This accrual is calculated using the aggregate cumulative realized capital gains and losses and aggregate cumulative unrealized capital appreciation or depreciation.
-If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related incentive fees paid in all prior years.
-If such amount is negative, then there is no accrual for such year.
-There can be no assurance that such unrealized capital appreciation will be realized in the future.
-For the years ended September 30, 2013, 2012 and 2011, our unrealized and realized capital gains did not exceed our cumulative realized and unrealized losses and resulted in no accrual under GAAP.
+Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments and foreign currencies held at the end of each period.
+In calculating the capital gains incentive fee accrual, we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
+This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital gains related incentive fees paid in all prior years.
+If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related in the future.
+For the years ended September 30, 2014, 2013 and 2012, our unrealized capital gains id not exceed our cumulative realized and unrealized losses and therefore resulted in no accrual for capital gains incentive fees under GAAP.

-The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of our directors who are not interested persons of us, in February 2013.
+The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of our directors who are not interested persons of us, in February 2014.
 Under the Administration Agreement, the Administrator provides administrative services and office facilities to us.
 The Administrator provides similar services to our SBIC Funds under each of their administration agreements with PennantPark Investment.
 For providing these services, facilities and personnel, PennantPark Investment has agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent, technology systems, insurance and PennantPark Investment's allocable portion of the costs of compensation and related expenses for its Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on PennantPark Investment's behalf, managerial assistance to portfolio companies to which PennantPark Investment is required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the fiscal years ended September 30, 2013, 2012 and 2011, the Investment Adviser and Administrator, collectively, were reimbursed \$2.9 million, \$3.6 million and \$2.6 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.
+For the fiscal years ended September 30, 2014, 2013 and 2012, the Investment Adviser was reimbursed \$3.0 million, \$2.9 million and \$3.6 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.

 PennantPark Investment has entered into an administration agreement with its controlled affiliate SPH.
-Under the administration agreement with SPH, or the SPH Administration Agreement, PennantPark Investment through the Administrator furnishes SPH with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
+Under the SPH Administration Agreement, PennantPark Investment through the Administrator furnishes SPH with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
 Additionally, the Administrator performs or oversees the performance of SPH's required administrative services, which include, among other things, maintaining financial records, preparing financial reports and filing tax returns.
-Payments under the SPH Administration Agreement are equal to an amount based upon SPH's allocable portion of the Administrator's overhead in performing its obligations under the SPH Administration Agreement, including rent and allocable portion of the cost of compensation and related expenses of our Chief Financial Officer and his staff.
-For the fiscal years ended September 30, 2013, 2012 and 2011, PennantPark Investment was reimbursed \$0.4 million, \$0.7 million and \$0.5 million, respectively, for the services described above.
+Payments under the SPH Administrator for sources and the Administrator's overhead in performing its obligations under the SPH Administrator for sources of our Chief Financial Officer and his staff.
+For the fiscal years ended September 30, 2014, 2013 and 2012, PennantPark Investment was reimbursed \$0.5 million, \$0.4 million and \$0.7 million, respectively, for the services described above.